EddieDover/Theater-of-the-Mind/README.md

 [![Foundry Hub Endorsements](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Ftheater-of-the-mind%2Fshield%2Fendorsements)](https://www.foundryvtt-hub.com/package/theater-of-the-mind/)
 [![Foundry Hub Comments](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Ftheater-of-the-mind%2Fshield%2Fcomments)](https://www.foundryvtt-hub.com/package/theater-of-the-mind/)

+This module will provide a GM with a table of characters, online only, or all, configurable in settings, in order to quickly see important stats, traits, abilites, etc. of all characters.
+Originally 5e only, it is now system agnostic and you can create easy to make .json templates for your system.
+It supports native Foundry and The Forge.
+Complete instructions for creating templates and placing them in the right folder on Foundry and Forge are included in the [SYSTEMS.MD] file.

 The original intent of this module was to provide a 'party view' feature that I found missing when I first started using [FoundryVTT](https://www.foundryvtt.com) instead of [Fantasy Grounds](https://www.fantasygrounds.com).
 It will be updated with features that I personally want or need, or are requested of me by some poor soul.
+While originally only supporting 5e, I have now set it up so that anyone can create a template for any system, and it is now system agnostic.
+Several other systems have already been created, and more are already in the works and even more are planned.
+If you create a template, please submit it via email, Discord or GitHub, and we will include it in future updates with full credit.

 ## Features
 - Adds a 'Party Sheet' similar to that provided by Fantasy Grounds.
 Just click the Party Sheet icon on the Tokens Controls sub-menu.